empress-eco/docs/docs/introduction.md

 ## Welcome to Empress!

-Empress is an open community focused on connecting research, innovation, and technology help solve global problems like poverty, inequality, climate change, and more to help meet the [SDGs (Sustainable Development Goals)](https://sdgs.un.org/).
-It aims to help coordinate between researchers, developers, and policymakers to build a better world.
+Empress is an open community focused on connecting research, innovation, and technology help solve global problems like poverty, inequality, climate change, and more.
+It aims to help connect between researchers, developers, and policymakers and others to build a better world.

 :::tip Empress ❤️ Feedback